 “Play to Learn” explains how to follow this learning game design process in much greater detail.
 And as this book tour gets going, many great learning thought leaders will share their perspectives, too.
 Follow along with the tour here, and learn more about the book here.

-On Tuesday, March 28th at 1 pm ET / 10 am PT, Sharon and Karl will share tips and best practices from “Play to Learn” in a live webinar.
-Attendees will hear their perspective on the three most critical learning game design steps and have the opportunity to participate in Q&A.
+On March 28th, Sharon and Karl shared tips and best practices from “Play to Learn” in a live webinar.
+Attendees heard their perspective on the three most critical learning game design steps and had the opportunity to participate in Q&A.